Manuscripts submitted for consideration must follow the guidelines listed below:

 - Once the manuscript has been accepted for publication, contributors must sign the Copyright License Agreement for NCCU Scholarly Journals Online for the manuscript to be included in databases designated by the Taiwan Journal of TESOL.
 Authors will receive publication-ready PDF files and one complimentary copy of the issue containing the publication.

-We require that all submissions conform to the requirements of the Publication Manual of the American Psychological Association (Sixth Edition, 2010), which can be obtained from the APA Publications Department, P.O.
-Box 92984, Washington, DC 20090-2984, USA.
+We require that all submissions conform to the requirements of the Publication Manual of the American Psychological Association (Seventh Edition, 2020), which can be obtained from the APA Publications Department, 750 First Street, NE, Washington, DC 20002, USA.

-Spacing: Double-space between all lines of the manuscript, including the text, title, headings, endnotes, quotations, references, figure captions, and tables.
+Spacing: Double-space between all lines of the manuscript, including the title page, abstract, text, headings, block quotations, reference list, table and figure notes, and appendices.

 Pagination: Number all pages consecutively.
 Arrange the pages of the manuscript in the following order: